-This is a weekly series that highlights an outstanding day hike or backpacking trip.
+Welcome to Paria's “Hike of the Week” series.
+This is a series that highlights an outstanding backpacking trip from around the world.
 The goal is to inspire you to want to get out and see these places for yourself.
 I know for us, just seeing amazing photos and reading about a great hike is enough to get us motivated.

 This week's hike is The Enchantments Traverse in central Washington State.

 Featured Photo: Leprechaun Lake in The Enchantments (photo by Bill Devlin)

 Why this Hike?Looking at the photo above, it is not hard to see why this is an amazing hike.
 Located in the heart of the Central Cascades, the area is peppered with granite peaks, several glacial lakes, and wide swaths of mountain larch which go through an amazing transformation in early October.

 - Length: 18 miles

 - Difficulty: Strenuous